garden-io/garden/docs/reference/providers/kubernetes.md

     # The registry where built containers should be pushed to, and then pulled to the cluster when deploying services.
     #
-    # Important: If you specify this in combination with `buildMode: cluster-docker` or `buildMode: kaniko`, you must
+    # Important: If you specify this in combination with in-cluster building, you must make sure `imagePullSecrets`
-    # make sure `imagePullSecrets` includes authentication with the specified deployment registry, that has the
+    # includes authentication with the specified deployment registry, that has the appropriate write privileges
-    # appropriate write privileges (usually full write access to the configured `deploymentRegistry.namespace`).
+    # (usually full write access to the configured `deploymentRegistry.namespace`).
     deploymentRegistry:
       # The hostname (and optionally port, if not the default port) of the registry.
       hostname: